 Repeated exposure to Cocaine causes the brain’s Dopamine receptors to eventually become solely reliant on Cocaine for the production of Dopamine.
 Without Cocaine the individual addicted will not be able to feel any pleasure at all.
-At this point their addiction will spital dangerously out of control.
+At this point, their addiction will spiral dangerously out of control.

 Cocaethylene – When Alcohol and Cocaine are Taken Together

 Cocaethylene is a drug that is formed in the liver when Alcohol and Cocaine are taken together.
 It combines the effects of both and is very dangerous and addictive.
 Taking Cocaine will enable you to drink far more alcohol without feeling drunk.
 Combining the two also increases the euphoric effects.
 This makes it very damaging to the liver and increases the potential for drug poisoning and becoming dual addicted to both drugs.

 Treatment For Alcohol and Cocaine Addiction – Cocaethylene

 PCP rehabs provide bespoke treatment plans for individuals who have become addicted to both Alcohol and Cocaine.
 We provide an inpatient medical detox that is carefully monitored and an addiction treatment programme that treats all aspects of Cocaethylene addiction.

 We treat each person as a whole individual, helping them to heal mentally, physically, emotionally, socially and spiritually.
 We also comprehensively treat those presenting with dual diagnosis symptoms.

 If you need help and treatment for Cocaethylene addiction, please do not delay in seeking help.
 Cocaethylene addiction is both destructive and life-threatening.